JeonJaeHyeong/DPL/README.md

 # Semantic Diversity-aware Prototype-based Learning for Unbiased Scene Graph Generation (ECCV 2024)

 This is the official code for ECCV 2024 paper [Semantic Diversity-aware Prototype-based Learning for Unbiased Scene Graph Generation](https://arxiv.org/abs/2407.15396).
+If you find this project helpful, please consider giving it a star ⭐️!

 ## Installation